AngelusGi/PowerShell/Office365/User Creation/Create users and export password/README.md

-# Add users to a single team of Microsoft Teams
+# Create users and export password

 ## How to use